Gasmasks in demand as Israel tracks Syria chemical arms

 The Assad government said such weapons are secure and could be used only as a last resort against Syria's foreign enemies - an allusion to outside military intervention.

-"The worry, of course, is that the (Assad) regime will destabilize and the control will also destabilize," Amos Gilad, adviser to Defense Minister Ehud Barak, told Israel Radio.
+"The worry, of course, is that the (Assad) regime will destabilise and the control will also destabilise," Amos Gilad, adviser to Defence Minister Ehud Barak, told Israel Radio.

 But he added: "At the moment, the entire non-conventional weapons system is under the full control of the regime."